 The museum is a must see, because it contains some of the most famous paintings in the whole world.

-When I visited this museum, its building was covered in scaffolding, so I imagine that it will look very nice once it has been renovated.
+When I visited this museum, its building was covered in scaffolding, so I imagine that it will look very nice once it has been restored.
 I went there in the afternoon and it was very busy.
-Big groups of tourists were swarming in front of the most famous masterpieces such as Bosch’s superb “The Garden of Earthly Delights”.
+Big groups of tourists were swarming in front of most famous masterpieces, such as Bosch’s superb “The Garden of Earthly Delights”.

 The Prado Museum will celebrate 200 years of its existence in 2019.